viamrobotics/docs/docs/get-started/installation/prepare/rpi-setup.md

 {{< /alert >}}

 {{% /tab %}}
+{{% tab name="SSH" %}}

+To set up SSH authentication:

+1. Select the checkbox for **Set username and password** and set a username (for example, your first name) that you will use to log into the Pi.
+   If you skip this step, the default username will be `pi` (not recommended for security reasons).
+   You do not need to specify a password.

+   {{< imgproc alt="Raspberry Pi Imager with username specified as 'Robota' and the password field left blank." src="/get-started/installation/rpi-setup/imager-set-username.png" resize="500x" declaredimensions=true >}}

+1. Select the **SERVICES** tab.
+1. Check **Enable SSH**.
+1. Select **Allow public-key authentication only**.

+   If you select **Allow public-key authentication only**, and the section **Set authorized\_ keys for ''** is pre-populated, that means you have a public SSH key that is ready to use.
+   In that case, you can leave the pre-populated key as-is.
+   If this section is empty, you can either generate a new SSH key using [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), or you can use password authentication instead.

+   {{< imgproc alt="Raspberry Pi Imager window showing 'Set Hostname' and 'Enable SSH' both selected." src="/get-started/installation/rpi-setup/imager-set-ssh.png" resize="500x" declaredimensions=true >}}

+{{% alert title="IMPORTANT" color="note" %}}

+Be sure that you remember the `hostname` and `username` you set, as you will need this when you SSH into your Pi.

+{{% /alert  %}}

+{{% /tab %}}
 {{< /tabs >}}

     Lastly, connect your Pi to Wi-Fi so that you can run `viam-server` wirelessly.